 Christmas is here, so don't miss out on some amazing things to do in London in December during this festive season.
 Enjoy tours dedicated to Christmas, events such as Winter Wonderland at Hyde Park, Christmas Kew, and New Year's Eve fireworks.
 The tourist peak during this month is hit mostly in the week between Christmas and New Year's.
 The weather in December will be pretty cold, so be prepared.

-So this is the end of our guide of things to do in London.
+So this is the end of our guide to things to do in London.
 We hope you have gained a bit more knowledge of what to do, and we hope that this guide has given you more excitement on your next visit to London.